ryanbradshawcodes/My-Website/content/project/foundational-model.md

 * Clean up function arguments
   * Calling a lot of times unnecessarily
 * Debug the bad prediction despite good loss

+## 9/11/23

+### Action points

+* Bugs fixed
+* Predictions good, but graph shape not as expected

+### TODO

+* Get the normal bell curve shape back
+  * Then can start evaluating use of multiple past data rows
+  * As well as how far we can predict ahead